-Breast cancer has the highest incidence of all cancers in women in the United States with more than 200,000 new cases diagnosed each year and almost 40,000 deaths in 2015 (Siegel et al., 2015).
-It is estimated that the number of newly diagnosed cases will considerably increase in the next 15 years and that the great majority of breast cancer cases will be estrogen receptor (ER) alpha positive (Anderson et al., 2011).
-As a result, it is essential to understand the vulnerabilities of ER-positive breast cancer so new treatment strategies can be devised.
+Breast cancer has the highest incidence of all cancers in women in the US with more than 200,000 new cases diagnosed each year and almost 40,000 deaths occurred in 2015 (Siegel et al., 2015).
+It is estimated that the number of newly diagnosed cases will considerably increase in the next 15 years and the great majority of breast cancer cases will be estrogen receptor alpha (ER) positive (Anderson et al., 2011).
+As a result, it is essential to understand the vulnerabilities of ER positive breast cancer so new treatment strategies can be devised.

-High-dose estrogen therapy was the standard therapy for advanced breast cancer for three decades (Haddow et al., 1944; Kennedy, 1965) until the discovery of tamoxifen (Jordan, 2003).
-However, estrogen therapy was most effective in patients at least 5 years past their menopause (Haddow, 1970).
+High dose estrogen therapy was the standard therapy for advanced breast cancer for three decades (Haddow et al., 1944; Kennedy, 1965) until the discovery of tamoxifen (Jordan, 2003).
+However, estrogen therapy was most effective in patients at least five years past their menopause (Haddow, 1970).
 The reason for this observation was unknown.
 Synthetic estrogens such as diethylstilbestrol (DES) and triphenylethylene (TPE) derivatives were tested for their therapeutic efficacy (Haddow et al., 1944).
 Only DES was used as the more effective agent, despite the fact that it had more systemic side effects than the TPE derivatives (Kennedy, 1965).
-Years later (Jordan et al., 2001), synthetic estrogens were classified into two different estrogen types: class I [planar compounds like 17β-estradiol (E2) and DES] and class II [angular (TPEs)] estrogens.
-The classification was based on the efficacy of planar estrogen-ER complexes to activate an estrogen target gene in stably transfected target cells, which an angular TPE estrogen did not do.
+Years later (Jordan et al., 2001), synthetic estrogens were classified into two different estrogen types: class I (planar compounds like $17\beta$ -estradiol (E2) and DES) and class II (angular (TPEs)) estrogens.
+The classification was based on the efficacy of planar estrogens:ER complexes to activate an estrogen target gene in stably transfected target cells whereas an angular TPE estrogen did not.
 All estrogens are not the same.

-Human breast cancer models in vivo and in vitro that acquire antiestrogen (tamoxifen) resistance or experience long-term estrogen deprivation expose (Wolf and Jordan, 1993; Yao et al., 2000) a vulnerability for low-dose estrogen-induced apoptosis (Song et al., 2001; Lewis et al., 2005a; Ariazi et al., 2011).
-In earlier studies, the evolution of breast cancer cell resistance in vivo was described; short-term antiestrogen therapy (1 to 2 years) caused the ER-positive breast cancer cells to grow robustly with tamoxifen (Gottardis and Jordan, 1988; Gottardis et al., 1989); however, 5 years of estrogen deprivation with tamoxifen created a cell phenotype in which cells have enhanced growth rate, but treatment of transplanted animals with low-dose E2 induced apoptosis (Yao et al., 2000).
-Most importantly, the 5 years of estrogen deprivation in laboratory is reminiscent of Haddow's clinical observation (Haddow, 1970) that women must be 5 years past menopause for estrogen therapy to be effective to treat breast cancer in postmenopausal women.
+Human breast cancer models in vivo and in vitro that acquire antiestrogen (tamoxifen) resistance or experience long-term estrogen deprivation exposes (Wolf and Jordan, 1993; Yao et al., 2000) a vulnerability for low dose estrogen-induced apoptosis (Ariazi et al., 2011; Lewis et al., 2005a; Song et al., 2001).
+In earlier studies, the evolution of breast cancer cell resistance in vivo was described; short term antiestrogen therapy (1-2 years) caused the ER positive breast cancer cells to grow robustly with tamoxifen (Gottardis and Jordan, 1988; Gottardis et al., 1989), however, 5 years of estrogen deprivation with tamoxifen created a cell phenotype in which cells have enhanced growth rate, but treatment of transplanted animals with low dose $E_2$ , induced apoptosis (Yao et al., 2000).
+Most importantly, the five years of estrogen deprivation in laboratory is reminiscent of Haddow's clinical observation (Haddow, 1970) that women must be 5 years past menopause for estrogen therapy to be effective to treat breast cancer in postmenopausal women.
 These experimental findings have clinical parallels today.

-Clinical data from the Women's Health Initiative estrogenalone trial demonstrate that estrogens are able to reduce the incidence of breast cancer in postmenopausal women over the age of 60, even after the termination of estrogen therapy (Anderson et al., 2004; LaCroix et al., 2011; Chlebowski et al., 2019).
-Estrogen therapy also has clinical benefit in metastatic breast cancer with antihormone resistance (Lønning et al., 2001; Ellis et al., 2009; Schmidt et al., 2019).
-The clinical relevance of estrogen-induced apoptosis justifies the study of molecular mechanisms of the estrogen-ER complex in appropriate preclinical models to explore further clinical applications of this translational research knowledge.
+Clinical data from the Women's Health Initiative (WHI) estrogen alone trial demonstrate that estrogens are able to reduce the incidence of breast cancer in postmenopausal women over the age of 60, even after the termination of estrogen therapy (Anderson et al., 2004; Chlebowski et al., 2019; LaCroix et al., 2011).
+Estrogen therapy also has clinical benefit in metastatic breast cancer with antihormone resistance (Ellis et al., 2009; Lonning et al., 2001; Schmidt et al., 2019).
+The clinical relevance of estrogen-induced apoptosis justifies the study of molecular mechanisms of the estrogen:ER complex in appropriate pre-clinical models to explore further clinical applications of this translational research knowledge.